apache/druid/docs/querying/query-context.md

 - For GroupBy: No multi-value dimensions.
 - For Timeseries: No "descending" order.
 - Only immutable segments (not real-time).
+- Only [table datasources](datasource.html#table) (not joins, subqueries, lookups, or inline datasources).

 Other query types (like TopN, Scan, Select, and Search) ignore the "vectorize" parameter, and will execute without vectorization.
 These query types will ignore the "vectorize" parameter even if it is set to `"force"`.

-Vectorization is an alpha-quality feature as of Druid {{DRUIDVERSION}}.
+Vectorization is a beta-quality feature as of Druid {{DRUIDVERSION}}.
 We heartily welcome any feedback and testing from the community as we work to battle-test it.

 |property|default| description|